cs-ed/impacts-LNguyen64/README.md

 ### Assessment

 Describe how you plan to assess the learning objectives described above.
+Students create an app

-Students will create an app (no coding necessary) using the [invention process.](https://contrib.pbslearningmedia.org/WGBH/conv18/adptech12_int_idsprocess/index.html)
+Students will create an app (no coding necessary)